 Kawasaki Teryx - Axles & CVs: Stock vs Heavy‑Duty

-This guide walks through failure symptoms, common upgrade triggers (tire size, lift, power), axle materials and boot options, how to choose by terrain, clean install and break-in tips, and how to chase down Teryx clicking noise, vibration, or heat before it becomes a trail-side repair.
+This guide covers failure symptoms, common upgrade triggers such as tire size, lift, and power, axle materials and boot options, how to choose by terrain, clean install and break in tips, and how to track down Teryx clicking noise, vibration, or heat before it becomes a trail side repair.

 Most axle and CV issues start whispering before they scream.
-For a deeper look at how CV joints function and fail under stress, check out this CV joint explanation by Dana Driveling.
-Pay attention to:
+For a deeper look at how CV joints function and fail under stress, watch this:

 Clicking in turns